Ice theatre: Teams

 Each ice theatre group is known as a team.
 When competing at the national level Senior, Junior, Novice, Preliminary and Adult teams may have a maximum of 24 skaters or as few as 8 skaters (at the international level there is a maximum of 20 skaters and a minimum of 12 skaters).
 Open teams are limited to a maximum of 20 skaters, and Special Olympic teams are limited to a maximum of 14.
 Each team member brings their skating specialty to the team, whether it be jumping, spinning, dancing, emotions, or other elements.

 Each team must also have a coach, and in some cases a choreographer, who designs the routine.
 In addition, each team must have a manager or coordinator, someone who is in charge and makes plans for the team's competitions and practice sessions.
 Often it is also helpful for a team to be connected with a skating club, which they represent, in order to receive funding and support.

 To join an ice theatre team one must have strong skating abilities, and they must have passed at least one moves in the field skating test, typically through the USFSA, U.S. Figure Skating.
-In addition, each team must compete at a certain level, either Basic Skills, Preliminary, Open, Novice, Junior, Senior, or Adult.
+In addition, each team must compete at a certain level, either Basic Skills, Preliminary, Juvenile, Open, Intermediate, Novice, Junior, Senior, or Adult.
 This is decided based upon the figure skating test levels of the skaters on the team.
 Although the skaters on the team may be at a different level than the one which they are competing at, a certain percentage of the team must be composed of skaters that fit the level requirements.